tzbtc-bridge/postmortems/20250212_stuckBTCtx.md

 tzBTC Bridge contributors were able to get the stuck Bitcoin transactions mined with the help of the AntPool acceleration service / mining pool.
 All consequent transactions succeeded.
 A fix was deployed to do a proper estimation and avoid being below the `minrelaytxfee`.

+An alternative resolution would have been possible: Keyholders could manually sign new transactions to overwrite the stuck ones, but that would have taken more time to prepare and execute.

 ### Action Items:
 - stuck transactions were accelerated and were finalized, users got paid
 - fix was appllied to avoid the same issue